Naturalsoul/ChallengeOneAlgorithmEveryDay/README.md

 ### Food Machine :rice_ball:
 > A food machine has products of three types, A, B and C, which are respectively worth $270, $340 and $390.
 > The machine accepts and gives of returned $10, $50 and $100 coins.

+### Square Root :seedling:
+> This allows to calculate approximately the square root of a number according to the following procedure:<br><br>
+> - It takes the initial number and subtracts the first odd number (one), this result is subtracts the next<br>
+>   odd number and so on until the result of the subtraction is less than or equal to zero.<br>
+> - If the final result is equal to zero is treated in a number with whole root and will be given by the number<br<
+>   of times that became the subtraction, including zero.<br>
+> - If the result is less than zero, the number has no root perfect and the approximate result (truncated) shall<br>
+>   be given by the number of times that became the subtraction minus one.